-- What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
-This includes the total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2024, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
+This includes the total you paid as your share of the cost for your drugs during the Initial Coverage Stage.

+What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during 2025, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 California's Valued Trust provides additional coverage on some prescription drugs that are not normally covered in a Medicare prescription drug plan.
-Payments made for these drugs will not count toward your initial coverage limit or Medicare Part D total out-of-pocket costs.
+Payments made for these drugs will not count toward your Medicare Part D total out-of-pocket costs.
 To find out which drugs our plan covers, please call Customer Care.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf for your drugs during the year.
-Many people do not reach the \$5,030 limit in a year.
+Not all members will reach the \$2,000 out-of-pocket limit in a year.

 We will let you know if you reach this amount.
-If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
+If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.
+See Section 1.3 on how Medicare calculates your out-of-pocket costs.